astropy/halotools/docs/quickstart_and_tutorials/quickstart_guides/working_with_alternative_catalogs.rst

 :ref:`reducing_and_caching_a_new_rockstar_catalog` section of the documentation.

-If you want to reduce your own Rockstar catalog with Halotools but do not to store the catalog in cache, you should instead use the stand-alone `~halotools.sim_manager.TabularAsciiReader` class.
+If you want to reduce your own Rockstar catalog with Halotools but do not want to store the catalog in cache, you should instead use the stand-alone `~halotools.sim_manager.TabularAsciiReader` class.

 Using alternative catalogs
 ===============================================================

-Any halo-finder or simulation works perfectly well with Halotools.
+Any halo-finder or simulation works perfectly well with Halotools, regardless of the halo-finder, or whether or not you want to store the halo catalog in cache.
+For more information about how to work with simulation data not provided by Halotools, see :ref:`user_supplied_halo_catalogs`.
-See :ref:`user_supplied_halo_catalogs`.

 Using your own collection of dark matter particles